 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
 Additionally, greater research and development overhead is required to support broader and more rapid development of our Vaxxine Platform and new product candidates.
-As a result, we expect that our research and development expenses will increase substantially over the next several years as we continue our existing and planned clinical trials and conduct increased pre-clinical and clinical development activities, including submitting regulatory filings for product candidates.
+As a result, we expect that our research and development expenses will increase substantially over the next several years as we continue our existing and planned clinical trials and conduct increased pre-clinical and clinical development activities, including submitting regulatory filings for product candidates, and focus more generally on the development of our chronic disease product candidates.
 A significant driver of such increases would be the initiation of our Phase 2b trial for UB-311.
-We currently expect to initiate a Phase 2b early AD efficacy trial in .
+We currently expect to initiate a Phase 2b early AD efficacy trial in 2022.
 If we decide to advance UB-311 through the clinic without a strategic partner, our costs would increase more significantly than if we engage a partner to fund the development of UB-311.